allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 The problem is that, not providing a value to a struct is not a problem in __Go__.
 This value will default to it's [zero value](https://tour.golang.org/basics/12) and everything will compile.
 This was the __show stopper__ for me.
 I realized that I __couldn't rely on the compiler__ to get my back when I was doing mistakes.
 At this point, I was wondering: why should I bother learning __Go__ if the compiler can't do much better than [Python and mypy](http://mypy-lang.org/)?
 Of course concurrency is much better with __Go__, but the downside of not being able to rely on the compiler was too much for me.

 Don't get me wrong, I still think that __Go__ is a __progress compared to Python__ and I would definitively recommand people to learn Go instead of Python if they had to pick one of the two.
-But for my personal case, as someone who already knows Python and wanted something a lot safer, Go didn't bring enough to the table in that particular domain.
+But for my personal case, as someone who already knew Python and wanted something a lot safer, Go didn't bring enough to the table in that specific domain.

 ## Into Rust.